andrewfritz86/grudges-react-state/README.md

 - Different than primitives, which JS reconizes as completely different
 - Good point about keeping some component state lower down the tree as it won't force re-renders of the whole tree.
 Only send changes up the tree that need to be persisted through the app.

+- React.memo -> wrap a functional component such that React will check it's props before re-rendering.
+Don't use this willy nilly, as using it causes react to always check.
+If you know props are going to change all the time, don't bother, because it will run the extra check.

+- useCallback hook lets React "save" functional component properties so that they aren't recreated on each render (function call) - this lets memoized components avoid a re-render.

 # Grudges (Frontend Masters: React State)

 We're starting out with a basic version of an application that uses hooks to manage state.